Walter Zerlett-Olfenius: Imprisonment and death

-In August 1947, Zerlett-Olfenius was sentenced to five years in a labor camp.
+In August 1947, Zerlett-Olfenius was put on trial for his actions in reporting Selpin to the Gestapo, with pictures taken of Selpin's body used as evidence, and sentenced to five years in a labor camp.
 Fifty percent of his assets were confiscated.
 This sentence was revoked in 1949 on appeal.
 Together with his actress wife, Eva Tinschmann, he retired to Rosshaupten in Bavaria.
 Zerlett-Olfenius never again worked in the film industry.
 He died in 1975.